SoftwareAG/cumulocity-examples/hello-world-notification-microservice/README.md

 ##Example Notification Microservice
 This example microservice shows you how to create a subscription & consume a stream of notifications using WebSocket protocol.
 Before running this example microservice, please make sure to have created a device and specified its ID in `example.source.id` property located in applications.properties.
+As part of cleanup, you may wish to delete this device after you have finished running this example.
 The example microservice first creates a subscription and then proceeds to connect to the WebSocket server after obtaining the authorization token.

 The example microservice creates the following subscription to the specified device: